-A real must have item in my kit bag is my Holdfast Moneymaker camera strap.
+A real must-have item in my kit bag is my Holdfast Moneymaker camera strap.
 I have a collection of other straps but the Moneymaker wins on comfort and design.
-I’ve had it a couple years now and all my other straps have been relegated to emergency spares.
+I’ve had it a couple of years now and all my other straps have been relegated to emergency spares.

 Another can’t leave home without item is my waterproofs.
-You can spend hundreds on expensive rainsleeves but I buy the Pack A Mac version aka a shaped plastic bag.
+You can spend hundreds on expensive rain sleeves but I buy the Pack A Mac version aka a shaped plastic bag.
 They have been put to the test numerous times the most challenging being the 2015 European Championships at Blair where it poured for 7 hours straight.
 Many cameras died that day but mine wasn’t one of them.
-My little hack is I buy the versions designed for using with a flash then rotate 90 degrees and open the flash end so to create a second hand entry point.
+My little hack is I buy the versions designed for use with a flash then rotate 90 degrees and open the flash end so to create a second-hand entry point.
 Other than my camera’s covers I also have my own waterproofs (a good coat and trousers) and a cover for my bag

-Flashes and lighting features next on my list.
-I loathe on camera flashes and will avoid using them except where essential or where I can bounce the light off a wall behind me.
-I do though LOVE off camera flashes and lighting, and they play a big part in a number of my portrait styles.
+Flashes and lighting feature next on my list.
+I loathe on-camera flashes and will avoid using them except where essential or where I can bounce the light off a wall behind me.
+I do though LOVE off-camera flashes and lighting, and they play a big part in a number of my portrait styles.
 I have some fantastic portable but powerful Elinchrom lights which I can take pretty much anywhere with me, to help create portraits such as the one to the left.